appbaseio/reactive-manual/content/docs/advanced/SSR.md

 You can also use ReactiveSearch with [react-dom/server](https://reactjs.org/docs/react-dom-server.html).
 Check out the [example app](https://github.com/appbaseio/reactivesearch/tree/dev/packages/web/examples/ssr-with-react-dom) for a detailed setup.

 The concept remains the same, after gettting a request, we'll use `initReactiveSearch` to compute the results and populate ReactiveSearch's redux store.
-We'll use [renderToString](https://reactjs.org/docs/react-dom-server.html#rendertostring) from `react-dom/server` and [renderStylesToString](https://emotion.sh/docs/ssr#renderstylestostring) from `emotion-server` to generate an html for our app.
+We'll use [renderToString](https://reactjs.org/docs/react-dom-server.html#rendertostring) from `react-dom/server` and [renderStylesToString](https://emotion.sh/docs/ssr#renderstylestostring) from `emotion-server` to generate a html paint for our app.
 For example:

 ```js
 const html = renderStylesToString(renderToString(<App